-C.2.2 The geology map shows that the bedrock runs in a north west - south east direction.
-Chalk outcrops predominate in the south of the study area and form the North Kent Downs.
-This outcrop of highly permeable ground allows the creation of many springs which form part of an extensive aquifer to the south.
-The Chalk which formed the dome of the Wealden anticline has been eroded away to reveal the older beds of mudstone/Gault clay and Sandstone which are exposed further south (see Figure C.3 below).
+The geology map shows that the bedrock runs in a north west - south east direction.
+Chalk outcrops predominate in the north of the study area and form the North Kent Downs.
+This outcrop of highly permeable ground allows the creation of many springs which form part of an extensive aquifer to the north.
+The chalk then dips deeper underground to the north.
+The Chalk which formed the dome of the Wealden anticline has been eroded away to reveal the older beds of mudstone/Gault clay and Sandstone which are exposed further south (see Figure C.3).